 For example, you can create a simple UI in Java as follows:

-// Create an HTML element Div layout = new Div(); // Use TextField for standard text input TextField textField = new TextField("Your name"); // Button click listeners can be defined as lambda expressions Button button = new Button("Say hello", e -> Notification.show("Hello!")); // Add the web components to the HTML element layout.add(textField, button);
+// Create a layout for other components VerticalLayout layout = new VerticalLayout(); // Use TextField for standard text input TextField textField = new TextField("Your name"); // Button click listeners can be defined as lambda expressions Button button = new Button("Say hello", e -> Notification.show("Hello!")); // Add the web components to the HTML element layout.add(textField, button);

 With the above code, Vaadin creates the HTML DOM as follows (attributes and shadow DOM omitted):